vedantterse/AIO-PDF_tools/README.md

 Ensure that the required input directories are created before running the script.
 Follow on-screen instructions for each tool to complete the desired action.
 Contact the project owner for any issues or additional information.
-Feel free to customize the above README to include more details or specific instructions based on your project's needs.